 London to Quedlinburg.
-Fly at c.10.45am from London Heathrow to Berlin (British Airways).
+Fly at c.
+12.50pm from London Heathrow to Berlin (British Airways).
 Drive to Quedlinburg.
 First of three nights in Quedlinburg.

 Quedlinburg, Gernrode.
-Quedlinburg is a wonderfully preserved mediaeval town.
+Quedlinburg is a wonderfully preserved medieval town.
 The castle hill is crowned by the church of St Servatius, begun 1070, and contains one of Germany’s finest treasuries.
-See also the Gothic church of St Benedict in the market square and the Wipertikirche with its 10th-cent. crypt.
-At nearby Gernrode is one of the oldest churches in Germany, and one of the most beautiful, St Cyriakus, begun ad 961.
+See also the Gothic church of St Benedict in the market square and the Wipertikirche with its tenth century crypt.
+At nearby Gernrode is one of the oldest churches in Germany, and one of the most beautiful, St Cyriakus, begun AD 961.
 Overnight Quedlinburg.

 Blankenburg, Halberstadt.
 Blankenburg is an idyllic little spa town in the foothills of the Harz mountains with two Baroque palaces, the creation of a younger son of the Braunschweig-Wolfenbüttel dynasty who made Blankenburg his capital.
 Halberstadt was a major city in the Middle Ages, and the cathedral is the largest French-style Gothic church in Germany after Cologne; the treasury is exceptional.
 Overnight Quedlinburg.